Allowable Hospitality Expenses FIN-ACC-I-50

 In addition to the above criteria, any expenses charged to a contract or grant account must be specifically detailed in the original agency approved budget or must be accompanied by specific written approval granted by the funding agency.
 The budget (or post award approval) must clearly define the function to be reimbursed (i.e. planning meeting with civic leaders) and not be referred to in vague or uncertain terms (i.e. hospitality for the grant).

 The total hospitality reimbursed on endowment match gift accounts cannot exceed the amount of interest income available from the endowment.
-The university-contributed match cannot be used to cover any hospitality expenses not compliant with IU Policy I-50.
+The university-contributed match cannot be used to cover any hospitality expenses not compliant with this policy, I-50.

-Hospitality expenses on restricted funds that do not meet the standards of IU Policy I-50 but are compliant with donor intent or agency guidelines will be reimbursed provided that they meet the criteria set forth above and are properly documented.
+Hospitality expenses on restricted funds that do not meet the standards of this policy but are compliant with donor intent or agency guidelines will be reimbursed provided that they meet the criteria set forth above and are properly documented.

 Contract and Grant accounts should use object code 4027 for hospitality.

 In addition to the allowable expenses already covered in the policy, hospitality expenses may include the following type of expenditures:

 - Those items related to the individual recruitment of faculty, staff or students, including search and screen committee activities.
 Spouses of faculty, staff, or students who accompany the party shall be reimbursed if the visiting spouse is present, or if the inclusion of spouses has the prior written approval of the appropriate school dean or vice president/chancellor;

 - Official, ceremonial functions of the university (such as commencement, presidential inauguration);